Rookout/circle-ci-orbs/README.md

 # Rookout Orb

-The rookout circle-ci orb allows you debug your own nodeJS scripts running in your circle-ci jobs.
+The rookout circle-ci orb allows you debug your nodeJS scripts running in your circle-ci jobs.

 ## How to use rookout-node circle-ci orb: